ecs-vlc/COMP6258/docs/index.md

 ## Lectures and assigned reading

-This year the lectures for this course will be given by <a href="http://www.ecs.soton.ac.uk/people/jsh2">Professor Jonathon Hare</a> ([email](mailto:jsh2@soton.ac.uk)) and <a href="https://secure.ecs.soton.ac.uk/people/se3e22">Dr Shoaib Ehsan</a> ([email](mailto:se3e22@soton.ac.uk)).
+This year the lectures for this course will be given by <a href="http://www.ecs.soton.ac.uk/people/jsh2">Professor Jonathon Hare</a> ([email](mailto:jsh2@soton.ac.uk)), <a href="http://www.ecs.soton.ac.uk/people/am8n17">Dr Antonia Marcu</a> ([email](mailto:am8n17@soton.ac.uk)) and <a href="https://secure.ecs.soton.ac.uk/people/se3e22">Dr Shoaib Ehsan</a> ([email](mailto:se3e22@soton.ac.uk)).
 We have a capable team of PhD students to facilitate the lab sessions and run some of our guest lectures.

-There will be three lectures each week: Mondays at 5pm, Thursdays at 1pm and Fridays at 2PM.
-Labs take place for 8 weeks, starting in week 2, from 4PM - 6PM on Fridays.
+There will be three lectures each week: Mondays at 3PM, Wednesdays at 9AM and Fridays at 10AM.
+Labs take place for 8 weeks, starting in week 2, from 4PM - 6PM on Tuesdays in Zepler L3.
 The lectures and labs will all take place in person.

 By taking part in this module we _expect_ you to turn up to the lectures and get involved - asking questions and provoking discussion is positively encouraged.
 Some of the lecture slots will be used for "seminars" where will discuss and work through a scientific paper in detail; you will need to prepare for these by reading the paper carefully in advance.
 Some of the slots will be used for a series of guest lectures covering a range of topics.